puzzlet/seshat/README.md

 ### The first books

+Reimer (2014) is a good introductory book about ancient Egyptian mathematics.

 If you are interested in Egyptian hieroglyphs for the first time, McDermott (2001) would be a good starter.
 Collier & Manley (1998) gives more about grammar and vocabulary.

 - Collier, M. & Manley, B. (1998). _How to read Egyptian hieroglyphs: a step-by-step guide to teach yourself_.
 Univ of California Press.